 Sometimes is indirect and less obvious.
 The landlord might not even realize that what they are doing is wrong.

 And some practices are considered discrimination because of how they affect different groups of people differently.
 This is called indirect discrimination.
 Here are some examples:

 - A building has no ramp at the main entrance – this can discriminate against people who use wheelchairs.

-- A landlord threatens to evict tenants because of noise complaints – this can discriminate against people with children.
+- A landlord threatens to tenants because of noise complaints – this can discriminate against people with children.

 - A landlord won’t rent to people with no credit rating – this can discriminate against tenants who are young or new to Canada.